-The ICC Women’s World Cup 2025 is ready to bring excitement and top-level cricket to fans around the world.
-This tournament will feature the best women cricketers from across nations, showing great skill, teamwork, and sports spirit.
-But it’s more than just a cricket event.
+The ICC Women’s World Cup 2025 is set to bring excitement and top-level cricket to fans worldwide.
+Featuring the best women cricketers from across nations, this tournament will showcase skill, teamwork, and sportsmanship at its finest.
+But it’s also more than just a sporting event — it’s a symbol of progress, where women continue to break barriers and inspire millions of young fans.

 ICC Women’s World Cup Tournament Format